Information Resources for Health and Wellness

 Rural Tribal Health Topic Guide

-Provides an overview of rural tribal health, answers frequently asked questions on the topic, details successful rural model program examples, and links to additional resources and information for funding, events, and related organizations.
-Product of the Rural Health Information Hub funded by a cooperative agreement through HRSA's Federal Office of Rural Health Policy.
+Provides an overview of rural tribal health.
+Answers frequently asked questions on the topic, details successful rural model program examples, and links to additional resources and information for funding, events, and related organizations.

 Sponsor: Federal Office of Rural Health Policy (FORHP)